Data-Driven Batch Localization and SLAM Using Koopman Linearization: Experiments and Results

 To evaluate accuracy, we compute the root-mean-squared-error (RMSE) of an estimator's mean output.
 To evaluate consistency, we compute the normalized trajectory-level Mahalanobis distance of an estimator's mean and covariance outputs.
 This Mahalanobis distance measures the consistency of the entire batch solution and is computed with $\sqrt{(\delta \mbs{\zeta})^T \mbs{\Sigma}^{-1} (\delta \mbs{\zeta}) / N}$, where $\delta \mbs{\zeta}$ is the error of the estimator's mean outputs compared to the groundtruth, $\mbs{\Sigma}^{-1}$ is the inverse covariance output, and $N$ is the degrees of freedom of the system.
 An accurate estimator has an RMSE close to 0, and a consistent estimator has a Mahalanobis distance close to 1.
 For evaluating SLAM, we first perform an alignment step where the groundtruth is aligned to the output trajectory through a rigid transformation before computing the RMSEs and the Mahalanobis distances.
 This is because SLAM is used to derive a relative map between the trajectory and the landmarks, and the global SLAM error within the frame of the first pose is usually of lesser interest.

 In the experiments below, the main lifting functions used are squared-exponential Random Fourier Features (SERFFs) \cite{rff}, which take in any number of vector-space inputs and generate a user-specified number of sinusoidal functions.
 SERFFs are common lifting functions for Koopman methods used for their experimentally determined high performance~\cite{kooplin},~\cite{koopman-with-rff}, and for their connection to the squared-exponential kernel~\cite{kooplin}, \cite{rff-koopman}.
 The formulas for generating the SERFFs can be found in~\cite{rff}.
+Note that the generation of SERFFs involve picking hyperparameter values that can be tuned based on data if necessary.
 Below, we use the notation $\mbf{r}_{\mbf{x}}(\mbf{x})$ to denote the SERFFs for input $\mbf{x}$.